- Notes on sources and an index to each monthly file appears at the end.

 9 May 2004: Fulham 0 Arsenal 1.
 After 3 draws in succession the 37th league game of the unbeaten season resulted in a win.
 Reyes scored the goal, while Henry, Vieira and Parlour were all booked.
 Just one game to go.

 9 May 2010: Arsenal 4 Fulham 0 concluding an unbeaten run which started with Arsenal 2 Stoke 0 on 5 December 2009.
-The Arsenal programme included a three page analysis of Henry Norris by Brian Glanville that repeated much of the misleading and often completely inaccurate information written in the autobiography of Leslie Knighton, the manager Norris sacked for incompetence.
+The Arsenal programme included a three page analysis of Henry Norris by Brian Glanville that repeated much of the misleading and utterly inaccurate information written in the autobiography of Leslie Knighton, the manager Norris sacked for gross incompetence.

 9 May 2013: Daily Mail reported that “Arsenal agree £30m-a-year deal with Puma in most lucrative kit contract in Britain”.